davecoll3/kokochen/TESTING.md

       </details>

   * Result
-    * The about me section responded as expected in all of the above testing.
+    * The callout banner responded as expected in all of the above testing.
     * All content was horizontally aligned to the center of the page and reactive to various devices and screen sizes.
     * The background image provided sufficient contrast and did not interfere with the visibility of the image and heading elements.